bonface221/Quiz_board/README.md

 <h2>Bugs<h2>
-<p>If you need to fix a bug kindly inbox me and open up  an issue by including your search query and the expected result<p>
+<h5>If you need to fix a bug kindly inbox me and open up  an issue by including your search query and the expected result<h5>
 <h2>Built with<h2>

 <h5>HTML<h5>